moby/moby/docs/reference/commandline/rm.md

 `docker ps -a -q` will return all existing container IDs and pass them to the `rm` command which will delete them.
 Any running containers will not be deleted.

+  $ docker rm -v redis
+  redis

+This command will remove the container and any volumes associated with it.
+Note that if a volume was specified with a name, it will not be removed.

+  $ docker create -v awesome:/foo -v /bar --name hello redis hello
+  $ docker rm -v hello

+In this example, the volume for `/foo` will remain intact, but the volume for `/bar` will be removed.
+The same behavior holds for volumes inherited with `--volumes-from`.